haodi333/ME-UNet/Readme.md

-# ME-UNet: an Memory Efficient Model for 3D Coronary Artery
+# ME-UNet: an Memory Efficient Model for 3D Coronary Artery Segmentation

 ## Introduction

-This is the source code for the paper "ME-UNet: an Memory Efficient Model for 3D Coronary Artery".
+This is the source code for the paper "ME-UNet: an Memory Efficient Model for 3D Coronary Artery Segmentation".

 ## Usage